arceos23/social_media_app/social_media/README.md

 ## TODO

+- Refresh page when post or comment deleted
 - Finish CRUD functionality
 - Review code and consider refactoring any repeated MUI component patterns into custom components
 - Have timestamps include time - just showing the date